Student injured after bathroom ceiling collapses at JNU hostel | Education

 A student was injured after a portion of the bathroom ceiling collapsed at a hostel in Jawaharlal Nehru University here on Thursday morning, officials said.

-A senior university official confirmed the incident and said that due to dampness, the portion of the bathroom ceiling collapsed and injured the second year student of BA in German languages.
+Earlier, a senior university official had also confirmed the incident and said that due to dampness, the portion of the bathroom ceiling collapsed and injured the second year student of BA in German languages.

 ''The student sustained minor injuries and was taken to Safdarjung Hospital by the hostel warden.
 He is doing fine.
 He underwent an X-ray which shows everything is fine.
 The report of CT Scan is awaited,'' the official said.